confluentinc/examples/multiregion/docs/multiregion.rst

 In this section, you will simulate a single broker failure in the ``west`` region.

 #.
-Run the following command to stop on of the broker Docker containers corresponding in the ``west`` region:
+Run the following command to stop one of the broker Docker containers in the ``west`` region:

    .. code-block:: bash